-Schroders’ economists are forecasting global inflation of 7.2% for the whole of 2022, up from 3.4% in 2021.
-They forecast a moderation to 4.3% in 2023, but this is still above many central banks’ targets and well above the level experienced in most major economies in recent years.
+Schroders’ economists are forecasting global inflation of 7.2% this year, up from 3.4% in 2021.
+They forecast a moderation to 4.3% in 2023 but this is still above many central banks’ targets and well above the level experienced in most major economies in recent years.

 Different geographies are experiencing inflation in different ways.
 After a protracted period of deflation, Japan’s current 3.0% inflation (y/y, as of August 2022) is welcome news for policymakers.
 That’s not the case in the eurozone where the 10.0% inflation rate (y/y, as of September 2022) is largely the result of soaring power prices and is now causing worries about imminent recession.

 David Docherty, Investment Director – Thematics, said: “Thematic investing offers precise exposure to powerful, long-term global trends which are transforming the world.
 But each theme is different, so they won’t all be affected by inflation in the same way.

 “What’s important to remember is that the most powerful themes have a very long duration.
 A theme like energy transition, for example, is an investment opportunity for the next 30-40 years, and the same goes for other themes that are transforming the world around us.”